Work (human activity): Values

-Societies and subcultures may value work in general, or specific kinds of it, very differently.
-When social status or virtue is strongly associated with leisure and opposed to tedium, then work itself can become indicative of low social rank and devalued.
-In the opposite case, a society may hold strongly to a work ethic where work itself is seen as virtuous.
-For example, German sociologist Max Weber hypothesized that European capitalism originated in a Protestant work ethic, which emerged with the Reformation.
+Societies and subcultures may value work in general, or specific kinds of it, differently.
+When social status or virtue is strongly associated with leisure, then work can become indicative of low social rank and have a lower value.
+Conversely, a society may hold strongly to a work ethic where work is seen as virtuous.
+German sociologist Max Weber hypothesized that European capitalism originated in a Protestant work ethic, which emerged with the Reformation.
+Some Christian theologians appeal to the Old Testament's Book of Genesis in regards to work.
+According to Genesis 1, humans were created in the image of God, and in Genesis 2, Adam was placed in the Garden of Eden to "work it and keep it".
+Dorothy L. Sayers has argued that "work is the natural exercise and function of man – the creature who is made in the image of his Creator."
+Similarly, John Paul II said in Laborem exercens that by his work, man shares in the image of his creator.